mdc-maui/mdc-maui/docs/navigation-bar.md

 # NavigationBar

-Navigation bars offer a persistent and convenient way to switch between primary destinations in an app.
+Navigation bars let people switch between UI views on smaller devices.

+- Can contain 3-5 destinations of equal importance.

+- Destinations don't change.
+They should be consistent across app screens.

+- Used to be named bottom navigation.

 ![](/assets/navigation-bars.png)